JuanQuenga/scout/README.md

 ## Screenshots

-Here are some screenshots showcasing the key features of the Paymore Lite chrome extension:
+Here are some screenshots showcasing the key features of the Mochi chrome extension:

 ### Command Menu